rosacker/Telematics-Machine-Vision-Writeup/Docs/Models/Weather-Detection.md

 Overall the performance of the model appears to be middle of the road with a 74% accuracy on validation.
 In general, the model's accuracy seems to be impacted by the fuzzy line between classes: at what point does a cloudy sky become "rainy"?
 In reviewing mis-classification examples, commonly the ground-truth label was unclear.
 For example, an image of clear weather sky, but a small amount of snow on the side of the road was labeled "snowy".
 While that label is not objectively wrong, I think reasonable minds would agree with the models label of "clear" as well.

+Find additional fit statistics in the [appendix](#appendix).

+## Future Enhancements

+The model trained on the BDD100k dataset does not exactly meet the intended use of that data.
+Teaching autonomous vehicles to drive isn't directly in line with my intended use (identifying risks to a *human* driver).
+While it was good enough for a school project, future research should look to collect a different dataset more in line with this use case.
+A big gap applicable to this "weather" model was the lack of focus on dangerous weather conditions.
+The difference between "Clear" and "Partly Cloudy" is almost surely not meaningful for the intended downstream use of this model.
+Ideally, there would be more classes of adverse weather (i.e. foggy, flooded, roads fully covered in snow), and less granularity of the "safe" classes.

+Additionally, looking to rebuild the model in a different tool stack would likely be good.
+The AWS Sagemaker Image Classification container was used as a learning opportunity, but the lack of control I had over the model was limiting.
+The model was prone to overfitting, and that sagemaker container does not give many options for a data scientist to mitigate those issues.

+## Appendix

 ### F1 Score

 |               | precision | recall | f1-score | support |